home-assistant/home-assistant.io/source/_includes/installation/core.md

 ### Prerequisites

-This guide assumes that you already have an operating system setup and have installed Python {{site.installation.versions.python}} (including the package `python3-dev`) or newer.
+This guide assumes that you already have an operating system setup.
+The instructions below will guide you through installing [uv](https://docs.astral.sh/uv/) which ships with downloadable python installations for most platforms.
+If for some reason it cannot find a python download for your operating system you will need to install Python {{site.installation.versions.python}} yourself.

 ### Install dependencies